 Without our Affiliates, Swim Guide would not be Swim Guide.

 The Swim Guide Affiliate Program currently includes organizations with a shared desire for swimmable, drinkable, fishable waterways.
 Our Affiliates are nonprofit and public organizations, environmental and conservation groups, community associations, state environmental services, educational institutions, and clean energy companies.
-These Affiliates help monitor thousands of beaches in Canada, the U.S., New Zealand and Mexico by updating Swim Guide every day with the most current water quality data.
+These Affiliates help monitor thousands of beaches in all countries where Swim Guide is active by updating our database every day with the most current water quality data.

 Through our Affiliates program, we offer training and support services to leaders who are looking for a way to share water quality data with their community, highlight clean swimming areas, or raise awareness about chronic water quality problems.
 Affiliates also use Swim Guide to protect public health, build support for remediation programs, develop their own local engagement programs, and raise money for their own recreational water protection work.

 The Affiliate program is free to join.
 To find out more, fill out this form and our Affiliates Coordinator will be in touch.

 Swim Guide shares the best information we have at the moment you ask for it.
 Always obey signs at the beach or advisories from official government agencies.
 Stay alert and check for other swimming hazards such as dangerous currents and tides.
 Please report your pollution concerns so Affiliates can help keep other beach-goers safe.
 Swim Guide, "Swim Drink Fish icons," and associated trademarks are owned by SWIM DRINK FISH CANADA.| See Legal.